 If you know you carry VRE, tell the doctor when you make an appointment and when you get to the surgery or hospital.

 If you carry VRE, this should not get in the way of your normal home life.
-VRE doesn't spread as quickly outside of hospital.
+VRE does not spread as quickly outside of hospital.
 It's also less likely to harm people well enough to be at home.

 If you're in hospital, you might need to stay in your own room or a ward with people who carry VRE.

-You don't need to limit contact with people or tell friends or family that you have VRE.
+You do not need to limit contact with people or tell friends or family that you have VRE.

 You might need to give samples if you're in hospital or going into hospital.

-A doctor or nurse will take a sample from your poo (faeces) or a swab sample from your rectum.
+A doctor or nurse will take a sample from your poo (faeces) or a swab sample from your bottom.
 This can feel uncomfortable but it is not painful.